Gabapentin and Brain Damage: Side Effects and Benefits

 • The thalamus sorts out the pain signals and relays them to different parts of the brain, such as the somatosensory cortex.

-These parts of the brain translate sensation into pain.
+These parts of the brain translate the stimulus into pain.

-After a brain injury, however, this process can become distorted, depending on which part of the brain the injury damaged.
-As a result, your brain can get confused and think your body is being harmed when in reality it is not.
-This causes neuropathic pain.
+After a brain injury, however, this process can become distorted, depending on which part of the brain was injured.
+As a result, your brain can get confused and think your body is receiving pain signals when in reality it is not.
+This is described as neuropathic pain.

-Gabapentin works by suppressing the activity of pain nerves, which can help relieve pain.
+Gabapentin works by suppressing the activity of nerves, which can help reduce the pain sensation.
 By calming down the nerves it can also reduce seizure frequency.

-Pain and seizure management is the most common use for gabapentin after brain damage.
+Pain and seizure management are the most common uses for gabapentin and brain damage.
 But it has also been used successfully to treat autonomic dysfunction.

 What Is Autonomic Dysfunction?